 The Number of the Beast

 Hallowed Be Thy Name

 Run to the Hills

 Phantom of the Opera, Still Life and Prowler were dropped from the setlist for the US shows on this tour.

-About the World Piece Tour: It kicked off on April the 28th 1983 in Stuttgart, Germany and ended in the same country 139 shows later in Dortmund.
-That now infamous gig were filmed for German TV and is featured on the The Early Days DVD.
+About the World Piece Tour: It kicked off on 2 May 1983 in Hull, England and ended 139 shows later in Dortmund, Germany on 18 December.
+That now infamous gig was filmed for German TV and is featured on the Early Days DVD from 2004.
 The tour was immensely successful and really helped setting up the band as a major concert phenomenon in the States, when the band decided to “throw caution to the wind” and launch a headlining tour despite negative advice.